What Is My Ring Size?

 How Do I Find My Ring Size?

 It’s always best to work with the company or craftsman creating your ring to determine your ring size.
-We recommend using one of our sizers as we know they are true to our sizing tools used to craft your ring.
+You could measure your ring size at home using the old strip-of-paper or piece-of-string methods (and a ruler to measure your finger, if necessary), but we recommend using one of our ring sizers as we know they are true to our sizing tools used to craft your ring.